joshlay/tuned-amdgpu/README.md

    - `network-throughput`
    - `powersave`
    - `virtual-host`

-`amdgpu_profiles`: Mapping of AMDGPU power profiles (`name`/`value`) defined in the `sysfs` path above.
-Varies, sample is with a 6900XT.
-Defaults below
+   - `amdgpu_profiles`: Dictionary mapping the AMDGPU power profiles found in `/sys/class/drm/card*/device/pp_power_profile_mode`.
+       - Allows adjustment to the automatic power/clock handling in the GPU using either predefined profiles or `custom`
+       - More may be added, only three GPU power profiles are provided:
+           - default
+           - VR
+           - custom
+       - May vary by GPU/generation, sample (defaults, below) are from a 6900XT:
 ```
-amdgpu_profiles: # statically defined mapping of the contents in /sys/class/drm/card*/device/pp_power_profile_mode
-  default:       # more may be added, but do not remove default/custom. new profiles require a script template, see 'templates'
+amdgpu_profiles:
+  default:
     pwrmode: 0
   VR:
     pwrmode: 4